saitejesh-cyber/trust-before-intelligence-book/manuscript/06_chapter_5_intelligence_layers.md

 ## PART 2: ECHO'S INTELLIGENCE CHALLENGE

-Monday morning, Week 5.
-Sarah Cedao convened the intelligence kickoff in Echo's conference room overlooking Boston Harbor.
-The February sun cast long shadows across the whiteboard, still covered with Phase 1 architecture diagrams.

-"Foundation is live," Sarah announced.
-"Eight storage categories operational.
-Real-time streaming at 28-second freshness.
-INPACT™ score: 42/100.
-We hit our Phase 1 targets."

-The Phase 2 team assembled: Marcus Williams (CDO), Swapna Ram (Lead Data Engineer), Jamie Rodriguez (Director of IT), Krish Yadav (CFO, via video), and Dr. Angela Torres (Chief Medical Officer, joining for her first infrastructure meeting after the Phase 1 clinical validation results).

-Marcus displayed the agent pilot results.
-"Scheduling agent pilot—launched in the final days of Phase 1 to stress-test the foundation—live with 5 internal users.
-Query response: 2.8 seconds, down from 9-13 seconds.
-Storage works.
-Real-time works."
-He paused.
-"But accuracy is 47%."

-For a scheduling agent clinicians would depend on, that failure rate was unacceptable.

-Marcus demonstrated: "Show me Dr. Martinez's available appointments next week."
-The agent responded in 2.8 seconds:

-> *"I found 847 records matching 'Martinez' across 3 systems.
-Unable to determine which Dr. Martinez you mean.
-Please specify: provider_id, physician_npi, or schedule_id."*

-"Users won't provide NPI numbers," Dr. Torres said.
-"They'll say 'Dr. Martinez in Cardiology' or 'the heart doctor on the fourth floor.'
+As the demo continued in the Monday morning session convened by Sarah Cedao, Dr. Torres said "Users won't provide NPI numbers.
+They'll say 'Dr. Martinez in Cardiology' or 'the heart doctor on the fourth floor.'
 The agent needs context understanding."

 The National Provider Identifier (NPI) is a 10-digit HIPAA-mandated identifier for healthcare providers, maintained by CMS through the National Plan and Provider Enumeration System.[7]
 While essential for cross-system interoperability, clinical users rarely know these technical identifiers.

 "That's the problem," Marcus continued.
 "We have the data and speed.
 But the agent doesn't understand what users are asking.
 It can't translate 'Dr. Martinez' to the specific provider across systems or understand that 'high-risk diabetic patients' means diagnosis codes E11.*, HbA1c > 7.0, and scheduling criteria.
 It's literal, not intelligent."

 Swapna displayed the architecture slide.
 "The issue is structural.
-Layers 1-2 deliver data availability—we store and stream any data type with sub-30-second freshness.
+Layers 1-2 deliver data availability.
+We store and stream any data type with sub-30-second freshness.
 But we have no semantic layer to translate business language to data language, and no intelligence layer to retrieve relevant context and reason about it."

 She traced the failure mode: